The NHL season is underway, and there are plenty of opportunities to build up your futures portfolio as markets are open for all the major awards.

 After producing just 55 points over the past two seasons, it seemed fair to assume Karlsson's best days were behind him entering 2022-23.

-Surprisingly, the San Jose Sharks star is on pace to set a career-high in points, and it's apparent that he's as dynamic an offensive force as ever.
+Surprisingly, the San Jose Sharks star is on pace to shatter his career-high in points, and it's apparent that he's as dynamic an offensive force as ever.

 Karlsson leads all defencemen in points by a significant margin, which often has an outsized importance in determining who wins this award.
 He's also a feel-good story that could resonate with voters.